grubeninspekteur/New_features_in_Java_9-17/Records/Defining and using records/Introduction to Records/task.md

 # Records

-Records were added in their final form with [JEP 395](https://openjdk.org/jeps/395), and they are by far my most favorite new feature.
+Records were added in their final form with [JEP 395](https://openjdk.org/jeps/395).
-Not only are they are a concise way of defining data structures, but they will also help embracing a different style of programming (data oriented programming), with logic focusing on immutable data.
+Simply put, they are a concise way of defining immutable data classes.

 Their simplicity makes it easier than ever to introduce more strong types to your codebase, replacing weak field declarations like `String productCode` or `int positiveInteger` with types